AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

   - Displays PQ HDR PNGs without any tonemapping.
   - For an HDR screenshot, SDR white (255) remains 255.
   - Best option for accurate HDR screenshot viewing.
 This should match the original image displayed by the hardware display

+Best way to test hdr local vs canonical:
+Record screen recording of my hdr app (which does 0 tonemap or clipping) use mac split screen. left is my app. right is white image (useful for checking screenshot exposure in davinci waveform) then playback screen recording on macbook pro 16 reference mode To avoid tone mapping during playback.
+Can also use davinci resolve to doublecheck. since canonical is 2.03x the brightness, we can match exposures in davinci and compare

+so. verified using davinci: canonical records at sdr = 203 nits sck local does not apply more tonemapping, but the exposure is kind of weird. sck -0.43ev is an exact match for canonical -1.02 ev (203 to 100 nit). not sure where 0.43 comes from

+exposure matched in davinci using nodes
+1. forward ootf
+2. exposure
+3. inverse ootf

+tldr: just use sck with canonical tonemap. and then for the video, scale exposure by 1/2.03

+with exposures matched, The wave form of the two images look very similar and HDR local doesn't seem to introduce additional clipping or highlight rolloff